 Prior studies have employed machine learning and computer vision techniques to automate this task.
 Due to the effects of stochastic process in development, every embryo develops differently.
 In addition, the shape and position of the same embryonic part may vary from image to image.
 Thus, how to handle local distortions on the images is crucial for building robust annotation methods.
-The seminal work in Zhou and Peng (2007) employed the wavelet-embryo features by using the wavelet transformation to project the original pixel-based embryonic images onto a new feature domain.
+The seminal work in [35] employed the wavelet-embryo features by using the wavelet transformation to project the original pixel-based embryonic images onto a new feature domain.
 In subsequent work, local patches were first extracted from an image and local features which are invariant to certain geometric transformations (e.g., scaling and translation) were then computed from each patch.
-Each image was then represented as a bag of "visual words", known as the "bag-of-words" representation (Ji et al., 2009a), or a set of "sparse codes", known as the "sparse coding" representation (Sun et al., 2013; Yuan et al., 2012).
+Each image was then represented as a bag of "visual words", known as the "bag-of-words" representation [10], or a set of "sparse codes", known as the "sparse coding" representation [24], [30].
 All prior methods used handcrafted local features combined with high-level methods, such as the bag-of-words or sparse coding schemes, to obtain image representations.
 These methods can be viewed as two-layer feature extractors.
 In this work, we proposed to employ the deep CNNs as a multi-layer feature extractor to generate image representations for CV term annotation.